 That's it!
-Just keep adding members until everyone in your family is added.
+Just keep adding members until everyone in your family is added (up to 6 people).
 They will receive an email notification as well as a push notification on their devices asking them to accept your invite.
 Once they do, all purchases made from that point forward will be charged to the family organizer's account.
 And they'll instantly have access to everyone else in the group's purchases.

 How to accept a Family Sharing invitation on iPhone and iPad